-Although predicted, no sun came out.
-Something drew me to
+Although predicted, no sun comes out.
+Something draws me to

 walk outside – I miss sunshine

-air wrapped around me.
-Kept on walking –
+air wraps around me.
+Keep on walking –

-me – I felt something – deep –
+me – I feel something – deep –

 full of noise – we have busy lives.

 I have to stop once in a while –

 look – listen –not to look – hear

 quiet, I am in another wave

 I feel myself – my heart beating –